epfl-ada/ada-2021-project-aibohphobia/README.md

-# Underrepresentation of females in media: a myth or a truth
+# Underrepresentation of females in media: a myth or a truth?

 ## Abstract
 Females' equal participation in all facets of society is a fundamental human right.
 Yet, around the world, from politics, entertainment to the workplace, they have historically been underrepresented, including in mainstream media.
 Studies [1] have shown that representation is important for inspiration and has positive feedback in spreading gender equality.
 We therefore want to disocver whether media coverage gives the same possibilities regardless of gender.